cyber-prophet/bostrom-journal/BostromJournal001.md

 Heroes are responsible for:

 - adding blocks of transactions to the blockchain (and thus changing its state);
-- distributing state of a blockchain via various APIs.
+- distributing the state of a blockchain via various APIs.

 Neurons' valuable functions are: